influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/client-libraries/python.md

 #### Example {#execute-query-example}

-The following examples shows how to use SQL or InfluxQL to select all fields in a measurement, and then output the results formatted as a Markdown table.
+The following examples show how to use SQL or InfluxQL to select all fields in a measurement, and then output the results formatted as a Markdown table.

 {{% code-tabs-wrapper %}}
 {{% code-tabs %}}